 You may give somebody else (an agent or an attorney-in-fact) permission to manage your business or other affairs by setting up a power of attorney.
-The following are the various types of attorney you can use in New Mexico.
+The following are the various types of power of attorney you can use in New Mexico.

 Table of Contents